jerefrer/generate-printable-pecha/README.md

 ## Windows

 Windows is not supported, but it works very well in Windows Subsystem for Linux.
-Just install Ubuntu in WSL and run the above commands.
+Just install Ubuntu in WSL and run the above command.

 #  Usage